 Also, the author appeared to have been seeking to satirize a scientist and science fiction author of the day, Thomas Dick, who mixed fact with fiction in his novels.

-The Great Moon Hoax showed how gullible people can be and may still serve as a reminder that not everything we read is true, even if it seems credible.
+The Great Moon Hoax showed how gullible people can be.
+It may still serve as a reminder that not everything we read is true, even if the authors – whoever they may be – couch their words in the language of science in order to appear credible.

 Bottom line: On August 25, 1835, the first of the six Great Moon Hoax articles was published.
 It described sensational discoveries of the famous astronomer John Herschel, who supposedly observed life on the moon.